 a financial advisor with Edward Jones Investments with over 20 years of experience.
 Wendell and his wife, Margaret, raised their three grown children, Palmer, Caroline and William, in Florence.
 He joined the Board in 2018 and currently serves as the Chairman of the Investments Sub-Committee and serves on the Finance Committee.

 an avid sportsman, grew up in Lake City.
 After graduating from The Citadel, he began his career at his family owned company, W. Lee Flowers, an IGA and KJ's Market grocery distribution center based i Scranton.
-Johnson currently serves as the VP of Merchandising and he takes pride in W. Lee Flowers having become the largest grocery distributor and sell of "Certified SC Grown" agricultural products in our state.
+Johnson formerly served as the VP of Merchandising and took pride in his family's business, W. Lee Flowers, having become the largest grocery distributor and seller of "Certified SC Grown" agricultural products in our state.
+James recently turned a lifelong love of motorcycles into a career as the new owner of Coastal Indian Motorcycle.

-Mr. Johnson, who joined the PDLT Board in 2017, lives in Florence with his wife Erin and their three young children.
+Mr. Johnson, who joined the PDLT Board in 2017, lives in Murrells Inlet with his wife Erin and their four young children.

 hails from Bennettsville but has lived in Pawleys since 1980's.
 Johnny is a partner and broker with Realestar group at the beach and is the dockmaster for the annual Georgetown Wooden Boat show.
 Johnny is married to the former Janette Jennings and has two grown children.
 He joined the board in 2014 and currently serves as the Chairman for the Resource Committee.